 Day 2: Explore Tokyo

-Here is a brief overview of how we spent our first full day in Japan:
+Here is a brief overview of how we spent our first full day of our 3 weeks in Japan:

 Buying Public Transport cards

 The first thing we did on our first full day in Tokyo was go to the train station and buy everyone in our travel group a Suica prepaid card – which is a card that you load cash onto so you can ride the trains and buses all around Japan.
-You MUST get one of these cards while in Japan.
+You MUST get one of these cards while in Japan – as trains are the main form of transport!

 If you are on a family trip to Japan, you will need to have your children’s passports handy to be able to purchase the kid’s Suica cards.
-It’s quite funny actually as you push a button to say you’re buying kids’ cards and almost immediately a little man pops his head out just above the ticket machine to see the passports.
+It’s quite funny actually as you push a button to say you’re buying kids’ cards and almost immediately a person pops their head out just above the ticket machine to see the passports.

 Once you have your cards and loaded some cash on them you are ready to get on the train!